boveus/hyrax-wiki/Hyrax-Management-Guide.md

 - An application name (you can make this up)
 - An application version (you can make this up)

-Lastly, you will need to set `config.analytics = true` and `config.analytic_start_date` in _config/initializers/sufia.rb_ and ensure that the client email has the proper access within your Google Analyics account.
+Lastly, you will need to set `config.analytics = true` and `config.analytic_start_date` in _config/initializers/hyrax.rb_ and ensure that the client email has the proper access within your Google Analyics account.
 To do so, go to the _Admin_ tab for your Google Analytics account.
 Click on _User Management_, in the _Account_ column, and add "Read & Analyze" permissions for the OAuth client email address.

 # Zotero integration

 Integration with Zotero-managed publications is possible using [Arkivo](https://github.com/inukshuk/arkivo).
-Arkivo is a Node-based Zotero subscription service that monitors Zotero for changes and will feed those changes to your Sufia-based app.
+Arkivo is a Node-based Zotero subscription service that monitors Zotero for changes and will feed those changes to your Hyrax-based app.
 [Read more about this work](https://www.zotero.org/blog/feeds-and-institutional-repositories-coming-to-zotero/).

-To enable Zotero integration, first [register an OAuth client with Zotero](https://www.zotero.org/oauth/apps), then [install and start Arkivo-Sufia](https://github.com/inukshuk/arkivo-sufia) and then generate the Arkivo API in your Sufia-based application:
+To enable Zotero integration, first [register an OAuth client with Zotero](https://www.zotero.org/oauth/apps), then [install and start Arkivo-Hyrax](https://github.com/inukshuk/arkivo-hyrax) and then generate the Arkivo API in your Hyrax-based application:

 ```
-rails g sufia:arkivo_api
+rails g hyrax:arkivo_api
 ```

 The generator does the following:

-* Enables the API in the Sufia initializer
+* Enables the API in the Hyrax initializer
 * Adds a database migration
 * Creates a routing constraint that allows you to control what clients can access the API
 * Copies a config file that allows you to specify the host and port Arkivo is running on